fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 Now all Skills you enter in the dream zone are available instantly in your chat!
 That's easy, is it?

-To stop testing your new Susi Skills, write `stop dreaming`.
+To stop testing your new SUSI Skills, write `stop dreaming`.

 ### Skill Format
 ```